stony bay, canterbury

 Banks Track, which was established in 1989 as New Zealand’s first private track, gives access to the property and adjoins the 1,200-hectare Hinewai native forest restoration project next door.

-On top of acting as a permanent carbon sink, the additional income from the credit sale goes exclusively toward furthering native plantings which overall increases biodiversity and water quality.
-Pest and weed management has been ongoing for over fifty years as well as the implementation of a fire hazard management strategy.
+In addition to acting as a permanent carbon sink, the additional income from the credit sale goes exclusively toward furthering native plantings, which overall increases biodiversity and water quality.
+Pest and weed management has been ongoing for over fifty years, as has the implementation of a fire hazard management strategy.

 The property is a key habitat for little blue penguins nesting in the bay.
 It also has the last remaining mainland sooty shearwater colony and one of the few remaining populations of spotted skinks.